device42/device42-docs/docs/auto-discovery/cloud-auto-discovery/kubernetes-autodiscovery.md

   }}
 />

-Select an option under **Action for Kubernetes Resources not found:** to choose what Device42 should do when Kubernetes cluster children resources aren't found during the discovery.
+Select an option under **Action for Kubernetes Resources not found:** to choose which action Device42 should take when Kubernetes cluster children resources aren't found during the discovery.

 <ThemedImage
   alt="Kubernetes not found options"